marcosouza93/quake-log-parser/README.md

 ## Getting Started

-To begin using this template, choose one of the following options to get started:
+To begin using this project, choose one of the following options to get started:
 * [Download the latest release](https://github.com/marcosouza93/quake-log-parser/archive/master.zip)
 * Clone the repo: `git clone https://github.com/marcosouza93/quake-log-parser.git`
 * Fork the repo